 It’s crucial to rest and take care of yourself after your treatment.

 Care UK also offers a free app for physiotherapy exercises involved in preparing for and recovering from orthopaedic surgery.
-Pocket Physio can be downloaded on iPhones and Android mobile phones.
+Pocket Physio can be downloaded on iPhones.